ppy/osu-wiki/news/2018-05-21-project-loved-week-of-may-20th.md

 [Billx - LA MD](https://osu.ppy.sh/beatmapsets/455656) by [Wh1teh](https://osu.ppy.sh/users/2640467)
 *written by [Kamikaze](https://osu.ppy.sh/users/2124783)*

-Next up we have a chart that's a very popular chart in the community for a long while:  [Wh1teh](https://osu.ppy.sh/users/2640467)’s rendition of [LA MD](https://osu.ppy.sh/beatmapsets/455656).
-This chart is very widely known in the 4K community as a standard stamina tester, running at 190BPM, it has fairly consistent patterning with straight, not overly dense jumpstreams and some sporadic rolly bursts, it’s fairly approachable difficulty is a big draw for players looking to test their physical limits.
+Next up we have a chart that's a very popular chart in the community for a long while:  [Wh1teh](https://osu.ppy.sh/users/2640467)'s rendition of [LA MD](https://osu.ppy.sh/beatmapsets/455656).
+This chart is very widely known in the 4K community as a standard stamina tester, running at 190BPM, it has fairly consistent patterning with straight, not overly dense jumpstreams and some sporadic rolly bursts, it's fairly approachable difficulty is a big draw for players looking to test their physical limits.
 Not to mention that the song is an absolute banger!

 [![](/wiki/shared/news/2018-05-21-project-loved-week-of-may-20th/mania/the-clockwork-rose-tokei-shikake-no-bara-shoujo-.jpg)](https://osu.ppy.sh/community/forums/topics/749081)